 In the event that we violate a provision of the Code that would result in a failure to qualify as a REIT, such REIT may nevertheless continue to qualify as a REIT if (1) the violation is due to reasonable cause and not due to willful neglect, (2) the REIT pays a penalty of \$50,000 for each failure to satisfy a requirement for qualification as a REIT and (3) the violation does not include a violation under the gross income or asset tests described above.
 This cure provision reduces the instances that could lead to our disqualification as a REIT for violations due to reasonable cause.
-Relief provisions are also available for failures of the income and asset tests, as described above in "Requirements for Qualification-General-Failure to Satisfy the Gross Income Tests" and "Requirements for Qualification-General-Asset Tests."
+Relief provisions are also available for failures of the income and asset tests, as described above in "Requirements for Qualification-General-Failure to Satisfy the Gross Income Tests" and "-Requirements for Qualification-General-Asset Tests."
 If we fail to qualify for taxation as a REIT in any taxable year and none of the relief provisions of the Code apply, we will be subject to tax on our taxable income at regular corporate rates.
 Distributions to our shareholders in any year in which such entity is not a REIT will not be deductible by us, nor will we be required to make any distributions.
-In this situation, to the extent of current and accumulated earnings and profits, and, subject to limitations of the Code, distributions to our shareholders will generally be taxable as regular corporate dividends.
-In the case of U.S. shareholders (as defined below) who are individuals, trusts and estates, such dividends may be eligible for the preferential income tax rates applicable to qualified dividend income (at a maximum rate of 20%), and dividends in the hands of corporate U.S. shareholders may be eligible for the dividends received deduction; however the 20% deduction for "qualified REIT dividends" discussed under "-Taxation of Shareholders-Taxation of Taxable U.S. Shareholders-Distributions" would no longer apply.
+In this situation, to the extent of current and accumulated earnings and profits, and, subject to limitations of the Code, distributions to our shareholders (as defined below) who are individuals, trusts and estates, such dividends may be eligible for the preferential income tax rates applicable to qualified dividend income (at a maximum rate of 20%), and dividends in the hands of corporate U.S. shareholders.
+Shareholders-Distributions" would no longer apply.
 It is not possible to state whether, in all circumstances, we will be entitled to statutory relief.